mattermost/mattermost-handbook/company/about-mattermost/list-of-terms.md

 “Extended Support Release”, a version of Mattermost maintained for a longer period of time that will receive security fixes.

+### Expansion

+When an existing customer increases the dollar value of their ARR, either by adding licenses, adding additional products and/or reducing the discount being applied.

 ### Expert Mode

 Expert Mode \(also known as "Crimson Force Field"\) is when documentation or on-screen text is written for someone with considerable knowledge or expertise, instead of being designed for a new learner.
 In general, try to state things simply rather than speaking to just the “experts” reading the text.